Zaccco/Project-1/README.md

 # Credits

-* To complete this project I used Code Instítute student template: [Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)
+* To complete this project I used Code Instítute student template: [Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).
 * I used a specialized media queries module that can be found [here](https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488) to help me know the dimensions for common screen sizes and therefore be able to correctly make the website responsive.
 * A lot of this website's inspiration has come from the CI [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/08-responsive-elements/05-responsive-gallery) project.
 * The footer section is also taking directly from the [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/08-responsive-elements/05-responsive-gallery) project.
 However, the styling is done a little bit differently on this website.
 * A user by the name of [Yusril Maulidan Raji](https://stackoverflow.com/users/3097810/yusril-maulidan-raji) on Stack Overflow, provided a way to style the radio buttons in the contact form.
-The question and answer was found [here](https://stackoverflow.com/questions/4253920/how-do-i-change-the-color-of-radio-buttons)
+The question and answer was found [here](https://stackoverflow.com/questions/4253920/how-do-i-change-the-color-of-radio-buttons).
-* All the information about the Ferrari team and information about the drivers was found on [F1's Official Website](https://www.formula1.com/)
+* All the information about the Ferrari team and information about the drivers was found on [F1's Official Website](https://www.formula1.com/).
-* The official color used as background color for every team in the constructors table was found on [F1's Official Website](https://www.formula1.com/)
+* The official color used as background color for every team in the constructors table was found on [F1's Official Website](https://www.formula1.com/).

 # Media

+* The driver and team photos used throughout the website are taken from [F1's Official Website](https://www.formula1.com/).
-* The transparet images for the car team-logos was either found on https://www.carlogos.org/ or https://logos-world.net/.
+* The transparet images for the car team-logos was either found on [Car Logos](https://www.carlogos.org/) or [Logos World](https://logos-world.net/).